 You can travel by the Bergen Light Rail to visit Edvard Grieg's home Troldhaugen and Fantoft Stave Church, or by bus to visit for example Old Bergen, Lysøen Island, Voss, the Hardangerfjord or the Aurlandsfjord.

 To and from Bergen Airport Flesland:

-Bergen card holders can make use of public transport with Skyss in Bergen (including the shuttle bus to and from Birkelandsskiftet and the airport) as well as Sotra, Fjell, Sund, Øygarden, Askøy, Osterøy, Lindås, Meland, Radøy and Os.
+Bergen card holders can make use of public transport with Skyss in Bergen (including the Light Rail to the Airport) as well as Sotra, Fjell, Sund, Øygarden, Askøy, Osterøy, Lindås, Meland, Radøy and Os.
 Not including the night bus and the Airport bus from Bergen city center to Bergen Airport Flesland.

 For schedules and more information, see skyss.no or visit our office in Bergen Bus Station.

 Prices 2017 if you buy the ticket beforehand:

 Adults NOK 37

 Children / seniors NOK 19